-3. Signals are not intended to be used as a screening tool but as a "plus factor" to indicate genuine interest.
+4. Signals are not intended to be used as a screening tool but as a "plus factor" to indicate genuine interest.
 Programs should perform a holistic review of the entire application and make decisions based upon the merit of the application.
 The signal is one of many data points to be utilized when deciding to whom interviews will be offered.
+However, it is clear from data that applicants are very unlikely to get an interview at a program they do not signal.

-4. Signals should ONLY be utilized when deciding whom to invite to interview and NOT as a part of the ranking process.
+5. Programs should ONLY utilize signals when deciding whom to invite to interview and NOT as a part of the ranking process.
 Applicant interests can change after they submit signals in September due to many factors, including applicants' experiences on interview day.